Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Illinois Stats and Trends

-- The Fighting Illini have covered the spread twice this season when underdogs by 12 points or more (in three chances).
+- Illinois has five wins against the spread in 10 games this season.

-- Illinois' games this year have hit the over on just two of 10 set point totals (20%).
+- The Fighting Illini have been underdogs by 13 points or more two times this year and have covered the spread every time.

-- Illinois is 3-3 against the spread and 3-3 overall when the team totals more than 315.0 yards.
+- Illinois' games this year have gone over the total in only two out of 10 opportunities (20%).

-- The Fighting Illini have nine giveaways this season, while the Hawkeyes have 23 takeaways .
+- Illinois is 3-3 against the spread and 3-3 overall when the team piles up more than 315.0 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.